outcatcher/my-prompts/rp-brainstorming.md

    - Mark any non-essential or rarely used details as **Lorebook Candidates**.
 2. **Greeting as {{char}}** – A descriptive, atmospheric introduction that ends by passing control to the player.
 3. **RP Dialogue** – Player acts as **{{user}}**; LLM acts as **{{char}}** and all other NPCs.
 Player has full agency over {{user}}’s actions, thoughts, and intentions.
-   - Identify any dynamic or auxiliary elements suitable for lorebook storage.

 ## Criticism Guidelines
 - Evaluate: